 1] Run the Program Install & Uninstall Troubleshooter

-If you are facing difficulty removing software, the corrupted registry keys are the main culprit.
+If you face difficulty removing software, the corrupted registry keys are the main culprit.
 Running the Program Install & Uninstall Troubleshooter will repair the corrupted registry keys automatically.
 Following steps will guide you on how to run the Microsoft utility

 Click on Run or Open in the File Download dialog box.